Rawlings had no hand in the death of Rev. Akwasi Amoako - Former bodyguard

-The former bodyguard who is now sharing his working experience with the late Rawlings stated without mincing words that Mr. Taking a was betrayed by the people he trusted and some of them committed crimes to make Mr. Rawlings look bad in the eyes of Ghanaians.
+The former bodyguard who is now sharing his working experience with the late Rawlings stated without mincing words that Mr. Rawlings was betrayed by the people he trusted and some of them committed crimes to make Mr. Rawlings look bad in the eyes of Ghanaians.

 The man of God was reported to have been killed by two junior military officers in 1990 at the Winneba Junction in the Central Region when he was returning from a Christian revival programme in Takoradi with the Tagoe Sisters gospel artistes.